senku-kz/HScD_project_03_2/README.md

 can give permission to open account have cresidentials of all accounts

+# Write a CMakeList for an open-source C++ project of your choice, containing multiple *.h and *.cpp sourse files.

 ### Get the up-to-date list of packages available for the installation by running the following command:
 sudo apt update -y